department-of-veterans-affairs/vets-website/content/pages/healthcare/about-va-health-care/your-care-team.md

 Your team’s goal is to plan for all the care you need to help you stay healthy and well throughout your life.
 Your team will:

-- **Build a partnership with you**.
-You’ll be an active member of the team, and you’ll work with your team to plan and make decisions to meet your personal health goals.
+- **Build a partnership with you.** You’ll be an active member of the team, and you’ll work with your team to plan and make decisions to meet your personal health goals.
 Your team will offer wellness care, education, and lifestyle coaching to help you stay healthy.

-- **Provide or arrange for preventive care**, such as immunizations (like flu shots) to prevent illness and screenings to help find diseases like cancer in their earliest stages—when treatment is most likely to be successful.
+- **Provide or arrange for preventive care,** such as immunizations (like flu shots) to prevent illness and screenings to help find diseases like cancer in their earliest stages—when treatment is most likely to be successful.

 - **Help you get care in the ways that work best for you.** This may include personal visits with your primary care provider, group clinics, and 24/7 telephone care.
 You can also get online educational information and secure messaging with your health care team through the My Heath***e***Vet portal.
 [Visit My Health***e***Vet](https://www.myhealth.va.gov/).